Issue Trees: Step-by-Step Guide with Examples (2026)

 Tip 1: Start with math whenever possible

 Math-based breakdowns are the easiest way to guarantee MECE.
 If the problem involves profit, revenue, cost, or any quantity with a known formula, use that formula as your first-level split.
-Profit = Revenue minus Costs is always MECE.
-Revenue = Price times Quantity is always MECE.
+Profit equals revenue minus costs and revenue equals price times quantity are both always MECE.

 Tip 2: Apply the 80/20 rule aggressively